pierrejay/esp32-wifi-api-dev/lib/APIServer/README.md

 > **Note on parameter types:**
 > - The supported parameter types are: `Boolean` (bool), `Integer` (intx_t, uintx_t), `Number` (float or double), `String` (String), and `Object` (JsonObject).
 > - This set is optimal for most embedded application with resource constraints and lightweight API exchanging mostly JSON data.
-> - Parameters types must be set with ParamType::Type (enum class) in the registerMethod call.
+> - Parameters types must be set with APIParamType::Type (enum class) in the registerMethod call.
 > - Type verification is done at compile time (will fail if incorrect type is used) but stored as a normal String.

 ### Register Methods